StockholmCityRP/fivem-realisticvehicle/README.md

 * Some cars are tougher than others.
 Especially mid-engine and rear-engine cars can take more frontal collisions before dying.

 ### Realistic Vehicle Repair
 * Type /repair in the chat to repair your vehicle.
-There are two types of repairs:
+There are two types of repairs, depending on your location:
 #### At the mechanic
 * If you are at a mechanic your vehicle will be completely fixed, as good as new.
+* Mechanics are located several places in San Andreas.
+Look for the blips on the map.
 #### Not at a mechanic
-* If you are not at a mechanic, you may be able to do an emergency repair in the field.
+* If you are not at a mechanic, you may be able to perform a DIY emergency repair in the field.
-* You can only reattach the rusty oil plug once or twice, but after that, the vehicle will be beyond repair.
+* You can only reattach the oil plug once or twice, but after that, the vehicle will be beyond repair.
 * An emergency repair in the field will only make the car drivable, not completely fixed.
 A minor accident will most likely kill the car again.
-* If you let the damaged car sit too long, the oil will drain slowly, preventing repairs
+* If you let the damaged car sit too long, the oil will drain completely, preventing further repairs

+## Configuration

+At the top of client.lua and server.lua you can change a few things.

+In client.lua you can set a multiplier for damage, and a speed factor for engine self-destruction if enough damage has been done to the engine.
+You may also disable mechanics blips on the map.

+In server.lua you can enforce whitelisting for repairs.
+If you only want certain people on your server to be able to repair vehicles, turn on whitelisting and enter the steam ID's for the users.

 ## Download